-10.3.13 The Project Execution Plan is the key management document governing the project strategy, organisation, control procedures, responsibilities, and, where appropriate, the relationship between the project sponsor and the project manager.
+10.3.13 The project execution plan is the key management document governing the project strategy, organisation, control procedures, responsibilities, and, where appropriate, the relationship between the project sponsor and the project manager.
 It is a formal statement of the user needs, the project brief and the strategy agreed with the project manager for their attainment.
 The scope of the plan will depend upon the size and nature of the project.
 It is a live active management document, regularly updated, to be used by all parties both as a means of communication and as a control and performance measurement tool.
-Fuller guidance on the Project Execution Plan is given in AE Guide No. 3.
+Fuller guidance on the project execution elan is given in AE Guide 3.

 10.3.15 It is essential that capital projects should be managed on time and within budget.
-AE Guide No. 7 contains appropriate guidance on budget estimation and cost management, including allowance for risks and whole life costs.
-Applying these guidelines should help alert Departments to potential cost overruns in sufficient time to take appropriate remedial action.
-When monitoring project management performance, sponsoring Departments should pay particular attention to the management of risk giving rise to time and cost slippage.
+AE Guide 7 contains appropriate guidance on budget estimation and cost management, including allowance for risks and whole life costs.
+Applying these guidelines should help alert departments to potential cost overruns in sufficient time to take appropriate remedial action.
+When monitoring project management performance, sponsoring departments should pay particular attention to the management of risk giving rise to time and cost slippage.

 10.3.16 The project manager should issue regular reports to the project sponsor regarding the current status of the project, key issues and problems requiring resolution and the steps being taken to resolve them.
 The project sponsor should normally forward copies or summaries of them to the project owner for information and will draw the project owner's attention formally to any matters of serious concern to the department.

 10.3.17 Advice on establishing appropriate systems for the management of construction or capital works projects is available from CPD.